chenxu10/chenxu10.github.io/_posts/2024-02-17-benefitsofgettingupearly.md

 ---

-1. I get a nice chunk of uninterrupted productive time at least for two hours( no email, no teams, no slack, no distractions).
+1. I get a nice chunk of uninterrupted productive time at least for two hours( no email, no teams, no slack, no distractions).No one cares about what you accomplish in small chunks, people only care about big deliverables.
 2. My sending out message becomes the top in others' mailbox.
 3. I become more social, confident and better leader in the conversation starting at 10:00.